Arakan Army: Armed conflict

-Early Clashes
+Early clashes (2015–2018)

 In April 2015, the AA clashed with the Myanmar Army in Kyauktaw Township of Rakhine State and Paletwa Township of Chin State.

+On 14 July 2015, Border Guard Bangladesh (BGB) rescued two Myanmar soldiers who had been captured by the Arakan Army.

+On 25 August 2015, a BGB patrol seized ten horses from members of the Arakan Army, who were using the animals to transport supplies.
+Later that day, at 09:30 am local time, the Arakan Army fired on a ten-member BGB team patrolling in the Baramadak area near the Sangu River and the village of Boro Modok in Thanchi, Bangladesh.
+The exchange of gunfire lasted five hours.
+Nayek Jakir Hossain of the Barakadam BOP was wounded during the gunfight.
+He was rescued from the area and was sent to the Combined Military Hospital in Chittagong via helicopter.
+The Arakan Army lost two horses during the skirmish.
+According to locals sources, eight to twenty Arakan Army members were wounded.
+The BGB declared a state of emergency at the Bangladesh–Myanmar border in response to the incident and sent one BGB unit, two Bangladesh Army units, and one F-7 of the Bangladesh Air Force as reinforcements to the area to conduct a coordinated operation against the Arakan Army.
+Upon request from the Bangladeshi government, the Myanmar government sealed off their side of the border.
+Bangladeshi forces later arrested a Burmese citizen and accomplice of the Arakan Army, Ong Owong Rakhain, in Rajasthali Upazila.
+He had Arakan Army uniforms, laptops, digital cameras, motorcycles and two horses in his possession.
+Two more people were arrested in the following days.

-In December 2015, the Tatmadaw and the Arakan Army engaged in several days of fighting, around 60 km north of Sittwe at the border between Kyauktaw and Mrauk U townships.
+In December 2015, the Tatmadaw and the Arakan Army engaged in several days of fighting around 60 km north of Sittwe at the border between Kyauktaw and Mrauk U townships.
 An unknown number of military personnel were killed in the fighting.
 Several Tatmadaw personnel, including one commanding officer, were killed in sniper attacks.
 Many others were injured.

-Following clashes between Rohingya insurgents and Burmese security forces in northern Rakhine State in October 2016, the Arakan Army released a press statement, calling the perpetrators (the Arakan Rohingya Salvation Army) "savage Bengali Muslim terrorists" and the violence a "rampage of the Bengali Islamic fundamentalist militants in northern Arakan."
+Following clashes between Rohingya insurgents and Burmese security forces in northern Rakhine State in October 2016, the Arakan Army released a press statement calling the perpetrators (the Arakan Rohingya Salvation Army) "savage Bengali Muslim terrorists" and the violence a "rampage of the Bengali Islamic fundamentalist militants in northern Arakan."

-In November 2017, Arakan Army was involved in heavy clashes with the Tatmadaw in Chin State, in which 11 Tatmadaw soldiers were killed.
+In November 2017, the Arakan Army was involved in heavy clashes with the Tatmadaw in Chin State, in which 11 Tatmadaw soldiers were killed.

-According to the BBC, there was popular support for the Arakan Army in Mrauk U and a number of men from the town have recently joined the group.
+According to the BBC, there was popular support for the Arakan Army in Mrauk U and a number of men from the town recently joined the group.

-2018-2020 war with the Tatmadaw

 On 21 December 2018, the Myanmar Army declared a four-month unilateral ceasefire in five conflict areas, saying it would hold talks with non-signatories of the Nationwide Ceasefire Agreement (NCA) during the ceasefire period.
 However, the Western Command (stationed in Chin State and Rakhine State) was notably excluded from the unilateral ceasefire announcement and an increase in clashes between the Tatmadaw and the Arakan Army was reported.